Honest comparison · updated May 2026

 ThoughtMic vs Onit

 No FUD.
 No "free won't last" speculation.
-We respect Onit's play.
+Just an honest comparison.

 Pick Onit if…